A Game of Thrones-Chapter 33

 Ned refuses to participate further, declaring that Robert can do as he likes but that he will have no part of it.
 Robert declares that, as Hand, Ned will do as commanded or be replaced by a Hand who will.
 Ned wishes luck to his replacement and removes his badge of office, declaring that he thought Robert was a better man.
 As Ned marches away, the king calls after him that he will have Ned’s head on a spike if he ever sees him again.
 Before Ned has even left, the council resumes the discussion and Ned overhears Pycelle telling the others of a society of assassins in Braavos called the Faceless Men.
 Littlefinger counters that they can hire an army of sellswords for a fraction of the price.

 Ned returns to the Tower of the Hand and summons Vayon Poole to discuss arrangements for their return to Winterfell.
 Ned is disturbed that Robert still hates the long dead Rhaegar Targaryen so much.
 Then Ned thinks about what will happen when the king discovers that Catelyn has taken Tyrion Lannister captive.
 The king may not care for the Imp, but it will hurt his pride, and Cersei will whisper in his ear.
 With these thoughts, Ned decides that it might be safest if he and the girls go ahead, and the rest can follow.

-The more he thinks about it, the more he guesses the truth is a secret he may not want to know.
-Ned looks again at the assassin’s dagger and wonders if it has some connection to the mystery of Arryn’s death.
+The more he thinks about it, the more Ned guesses the truth is a secret he may not want to know.
+He looks again at the assassin’s dagger and wonders if it has some connection to the mystery of Arryn’s death.
 Could Robert be part of it?
-He remembers Catelyn telling him that he knew the man, but that the king is someone different.
+He remembers Catelyn telling him that he knew the man but the king is someone different.
 Ned summons Poole back and tells him to find a fast ship with a good captain, quietly but quickly; if he could find a ship tomorrow, it would be best to be on it.